-Leave management in an organization is all about making sure that the company honours this basic right for all employees, in a manner that does not affect day-to-day operations.
+Leave management in an organization is all about making sure that the company honors this basic right for all employees, in a manner that does not affect day-to-day operations.

-Leave is taking time off from work.
-These are provided to employees by their organizations that can be paid or unpaid.
+In short, leave implies taking time off from work.
+Leaves are provided to employees by their organizations that can be paid or unpaid.
 We have come a long way since there were no paid time-offs to now where employees are entitled to different paid leaves and public holidays.

 Paid leave is offered as a benefit by different organizations and is the second most preferred benefit after healthcare.

-All countries have labour laws that entitle different leaves to employees all over the year for different causes.
+All countries have labor laws that entitle different leaves to employees all over the year for different causes.

 Mostly, earned leave balance is carried forward every year till the time the employee is working in the same organization.